vincentbarr/vincentbarr.github.com/experiments.md

 #Experiments

-I'm 33% more likely to commit to what it is that I set out to commit to when I write it down, or so says Robert Cialdini's [_Psychology of Influence_](http://www.amazon.com/Influence-Psychology-Persuasion-Business-Essentials/dp/006124189X).
+I'm 33% more likely to fulfill a commitment when I write it down, or so says Robert Cialdini's [_Psychology of Influence_](http://www.amazon.com/Influence-Psychology-Persuasion-Business-Essentials/dp/006124189X).

 But, I'm not actually writing my goals down, am I?
 I'm typing them.